microlinkhq/metascraper/README.md

 ## How it works

-?> Configuration file follow the same approach than projects like Babel or Prettier.

-**metascraper** is built out of rules.
+**metascraper** is built out of rules bundles.

 It was designed to be easy to adapt.
 You can compose your own transformation pipeline using existing rules or write your own.

-Rules are a collection of HTML selectors around a determinate property.
+Rules bundles are a collection of HTML selectors around a determinate property.
 When you load the library, implicitly it is loading [core rules](#core-rules).

 Each set of rules load a set of selectors in order to get a determinate value.